This is a guide to service charges, administration charges, ground rent, recognised tenants associations and forfeiture.

 - the whole or part of which varies or may vary according to the relevant costs.’

-Note that the definition in section 18 (1) does not overrule the lease.
+Please note: the definition in section 18 (1) does not overrule the lease.
 The item or service must still be included in the lease for your landlord to be able to charge for it.